shaposhnikoff/my_medium_articles_starred/learning-ansible-with-centos-7-linux-12461043fd02.md

     yum install [https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm](https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm)

-With the new Ansible 2.8 version EPEL is no longer has the latest Ansible version.
+With the new Ansible 2.8 version EPEL no longer has the latest Ansible version.
 To install Ansible we need to install Python’s pip; execute as root:

     yum install python2-pip